Recently one of my old clients had nausea during a workout. I know his abilities, and the training for that day wasn't anything he couldn't handle.

 A common pre-workout ingredient, creatine, besides muscle growth, may cause digestive issues such as bloating due to water retention it provokes [3].

-These side effects often happen in the first few days of using creatine or if dosages are above recommended.
+These side effects often happen in the first few days of using creatine supplementation or if dosages are above recommended.

 One study also showed that pre-workout has the potential to raise diastolic blood pressure [4].